 We write to you with some further comments on the Proponents PPR Response to Submissions.
-We write on behalf of over two thousand local people who objected to this inappropriate development and the manner in which the Proponent has responded, with inadequate information.
+We write on behalf of the many hundreds of local people who objected to this inappropriate development and the manner in which the Proponent has responded, with inadequate information.